John Wesley Alstork

-Biography
+Early life

-John Wesley Alstork was born on September 1, 1852 in Talladega, Alabama.
+John Wesley Alstork was born on September 1, 1852, in Talladega, Alabama.
 Early in his life he attended the Longwood Institute, followed by study at Talladega College.
 He worked as a teacher after graduation.
 In 1873, he joined the African Methodist Episcopal Zion Church (A.M.E.
 Zion Church), and was ordained four years later.

+Career

 He was a trustee for several schools for African-Americans, and he emphasized the need for industrial education and training.
 Alstork founded the Greenville High School in Greenville, Alabama.
 In 1898, he founded Lomax Hannon College (first named as A.M.E.
 Zion Theological Institute; now named Lomax-Hannon Junior College in Greenville).

-He received a honorary degree at Livingstone College; and was honored by Talladega College, which was bestowed by Booker T. Washington.
+He received an honorary degree at Livingstone College; and was honored by Talladega College, which was bestowed by Booker T. Washington.
 Two United States presidents consulted with Alstork, William McKinley and Theodore Roosevelt.
 Engravings of him appear in a book published about the history of the A.M.E.
 Zion Church, One Hundred Years of the African Methodist Episcopal Zion Church by J. W. Hood (1895).

 His last speech drew 10,000 people in the audience.
-Alstork died on July 23, 1920 in Searcy, Alabama and is buried in Oak Hill Cemetery (now Oakwood Cemetery) in Montgomery, Alabama.
+Alstork died on July 23, 1920, in Searcy, Alabama, and is buried in Oak Hill Cemetery (now Oakwood Cemetery) in Montgomery, Alabama.
 His funeral procession was 15 blocks long.
 In 1953, Bishop William Jacob Walls paid public tribute to Alstork and asked his followers to invest in improvements for Lomax Hannon College which was described as "the soul of the late Bishop".